 This chapter explains how to supply the proper file formats to Fun3D, but does not cover how to create a mesh.
 See section 1.3 for grid generation guidance.
 Fun3D supports a direct reader for many grid formats.
-The format of the grid is specified in the &raw_grid namelist.
+The format of the grid is specified in the &raw_grid namelist, section B.4.2.
 In addition to the directly read formats, translators are provided to convert additional grid formats into a format that can be read directly, see section 4.3.
+Fun3D has the ability to apply rigid body rotations while reading the grid (see section B.4.4 and section B.4.5) and mirror a grid about a symmetry plane (see section 4.5).